fuzmish/manioc/README.md

 ### 2. Container

-In the above examples, we have used an implicitly prepared global container for registering and resolving dependencies.
-However, there may be cases where it is inappropriate to use a global container.
-The `NewContainer` function can be used to create a new container:
+In the above examples, we have used the global container implicitly for registering and resolving dependencies.
+If you do not want to use a global container, you can use the `NewContainer` function to create a new container.
 ```go
 ctr := manioc.NewContainer()
 ```